Drawing: Eunjin Kim

 Teens in Michigan tackle bullying at an anti-bullying conference

-Photo: article in paper copy of Lansing State Journal
+Photo: article in Lansing State Journal

 In class and online, we read a Lansing State Journal article, Teens Tackle Bullying at Diversity Conference.
 The article reports on a school anti-bullying conference held on March 21 in Lansing, Michigan.